maxzvyagin/crossed_wires/docs/installation.md

 It's recommended that you create a fresh environment in order to install and use the dataset.

-To begin using CrossedWires, install the module using GitHub and pip:
+To begin using CrossedWires, install the module using pip:

 ```commandline
 (crossed_wires_venv) $ pip install crossedwires